 If you have quit smoking during lockdown then well done, that’s a huge achievement.
 However, you may be worried that you’ll start smoking again when you return to your workplace or spend more time with friends that also smoke.
 For many smokers and exsmokers, it’s easy to associate certain activities with smoking and to see it as part of your daily routine.
 That’s why so many people have managed to quit smoking during lockdown.

 If you're concerned you might start smoking again, make a promise to yourself to follow the ‘not-a-puff’ rule.
 You can also use other sources of nicotine and the Smoke Free app to help manage your cravings and stay motivated.
 Get six months’ free when you sign up online through (“clinically vulnerable”).

 Where can I get the best support to stop smoking right now?

-The best thing you can do for your health is to stop smoking and the best way to stop smoking is with support.
-You can still get help to stop smoking without having to leave your house.
+The best thing you can do for your health is to stop smoking, and the best way to stop smoking is with support.
 Many stop smoking services across Greater Manchester are now offering more support online and over the phone and many can even help you get nicotine replacement.

 Contact your local stop smoking service or call the NHS Stop Smoking helpline free on 0300 123 1044.
 Lines are open Monday to Friday 9am to 8pm and Saturday and Sunday 11am to 4pm.
 Stop smoking services are an inclusive and safe space for all, including the LGBT+ community.
 If you’re pregnant, specialist support is available from your midwife to help you quit during pregnancy.